GML22/PostCodesMaps/README.md

 </p>

 <p align="justify">
 PostCodesMaps creates SQL database containing all address points in Poland by parsing files in Geography Markup Language format into SQL tables.
-The main data source of GeocoderPL is The National Register of Boundaries Database (also known as PRG database) - state-maintained reference database of all address points in Poland (including administrative division of the country):
+The main data source of PostCodesMaps is The National Register of Boundaries Database (also known as PRG database) - state-maintained reference database of all address points in Poland (including administrative division of the country):

 - https://dane.gov.pl/pl/dataset/726,panstwowy-rejestr-granic-i-powierzchni-jednostek-podziaow-terytorialnych-kraju/resource/29538